osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

 ## Assembly Notes

-The minimum functioning circuit includes
+A typical build includes:
 1. the Microcontroller (U1)
 1. the 74LS166 shift register (U2)
-1. one 74LS138 decoder (U3).
-This means no DIP switch, so keymap must be selected at firmware build.
+1. both 74LS138 decoder (U3)
+1. Diodes D17-D24 and D25-D27.
+1. The two resistors R3 and R4.
+If you are using the keyboard in only a parallel configuration or only a serial configuration, then you can jumper these resistors with a piece of wire.
 1. The resistor network RN1
+1. The DIP switch SW1
+1. The 40-pin keyboard connector (2x20 0.1" pin header)
+1. At least one output connector (Apple 1, Apple 2, or Sol-20)
+1. The 6-pin programming header J5.

+The MINIMUM functioning circuit includes
+1. the Microcontroller (U1)
+1. the 74LS166 shift register (U2)
+1. One 74LS138 decoder (U3).
+Without the second decoder, the DIP switch is not supported, so only one keymap must be assigned as keymap 0 at compile time.
+1. The resistor network RN1
 1. The two resistors R3 and R4.
 If you are using the keyboard in only a parallel configuration or only a serial configuration, then you can jumper these resistors with a piece of wire.
 1. Any connectors required.

 ## Optional components
 ### Diodes D1-D16
+NOT NORMALLY POPULATED.

 These diodes are intended to prevent conflicts between high and low keyboard driver outputs.
 They allow the row drivers to pull rows low, but not high, emulating open collector outputs.

 If you are attaching a keyboard with no diodes, then you only need to populate the diodes corresponding to rows on the keyboard.
 If the keyboard has 8 rows,